cmu-mfi/vibro_tactile_toolbox/docker/README.md

 - Dockerfile: Defines the specifications for building the Docker image.
 - build_docker.sh: Bash script to build the Docker image.
-- run_docker.sh: Bash script to run the Docker container using the ROS_entrypoint.sh included in the image.
+- run: Bash script to run the Docker container using the ROS_entrypoint.sh included in the image.
 - new_terminal.sh: Bash script to open a new terminal using the already running image.

 ## Usage

 ### Building the Docker Image

-To build the Docker image, run the following command:
+To build the Docker images, run the following command:

 ```bash
 ./docker/build_docker.sh